Ministry of Health (New Zealand): Fifth Labour Government, 1999–2008

 In addition, the Fifth Labour Government established District health board (DHBs) in 2001 as subsidiary organisations of the Health Ministry.
 They were responsible for providing and funding health services within a defined geographical area.
 At the time of their dissolution in July 2022, there were twenty DHBs.
 They were also responsible for running hospitals and funding some health provisions in their respective areas.
 Funding for these DHBs was allocated according to the Ministry's population-based funding formula.

-Sixth Labour Government, 2017–present
+Sixth Labour Government, 2017–2023

+In 2018, the government launched the He Ara Oranga inquiry into mental health and addiction.
+In 2021, this resulted in the creation of Te Hiringa Mahara, an independent Crown entity that promotes mental health and wellbeing.

+On 10 September 2019, Prime Minister Jacinda Ardern and Health Minister David Clark announced the establishment of a Suicide Prevention Office within the Health Ministry to address the country's suicide rate.
+Key changes include shifting from a mental health service model to a community-based one and supporting people bereaved by suicide.
+There were also plans to later establish the Suicide Prevention Office as a separate standalone government service but these were never enacted.

+The Ministry of Health was the agency responsible for the New Zealand government response to the COVID-19 pandemic.

 In April 2021, the Sixth Labour Government announced that DHB system would be abolished and replaced by three new entities: a centralised agency called Health New Zealand, a Māori Health Authority (MHA) to fund Māori health services, and a Public Health Agency to centralise public health work.

-In October 2021, the Government introduced a parliamentary bill called the Pae Ora (Healthy Futures) Bill, which created the new public health entities and strengthened the Health Ministry's stewardship role.
+In October 2021, the government introduced a parliamentary bill called the Pae Ora (Healthy Futures) Bill, which created the new public health entities and strengthened the Health Ministry's stewardship role.
 This bill passed into law on 7 June 2022.
 On 1 July, the Pae Ora (Health Futures) Act came into effect; with Health New Zealand, the MHA, and the Health Ministry's Public Health Agency assuming the district health boards' former provision of healthcare services.

+Sixth National Government, 2023–present

+In March 2024, the Health Ministry proposed slashing 180 jobs following a cost-saving directive from the National-led coalition government.
+In early April 2024, the Public Service Association expressed concerns that proposed job cuts at the Health Ministry would lead to the closure of the Suicide Prevention Office and other specialist roles.
+The PSA's statement was disputed by the Minister for Mental Health Matt Doocey, who said he had not been briefed about the closure of the Suicide Prevention Office.
+Doocey said he had spoken with the Director-General of Health to ensure the Office would remain open.
+Doocey reiterated that mental health and suicide prevention remained a priority for the New Zealand Government.